dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/migrating-to-v2.md

 ---

-When migrating from dbt Cloud Administrative API v4 to API v2, there are a few differences you should consider when querying your data.
+When migrating from dbt Cloud Administrative API v4 to API v2, there are a few differences you should consider when querying your dbt Cloud account.

 ## Key differences